What is symblepharon?

 Sarcoidosis

-Sarcoidosis is a condition that occurs when your immune system overreacts and causes granulomas, or lumps, to form on the body.
+Sarcoidosis is a condition that may occur when your immune system overreacts and causes granulomas, or lumps, to form on the body.
 These lumps can form in places like the lungs, the heart, on your skin and also in the eye.

 Vitamin A deficiency